Shapes

 Subscribing to shapes

 Local clients establish shape subscriptions, typically using client libraries.
-These sync data from the Electric sync service into the client using the HTTP API.
+These sync data from the Electric sync engine into the client using the HTTP API.

 HTTP